Revisiting van Citter-Zernike correlations in the presence of primordial gravitational waves: Implications of VLBI measurements on the level of PGWs background

-In practice, by varying the separation $\mathbf{b}$ between two telescopes, one monitors the variation of the visibility which gives rise to the measurement of the angular size of the source.
+when correlations get a value of $0.88$.
+Here, $\theta = 2a/R$ represents the angular diameter subtended by the source when viewed from the Earth.
+In practice, by varying the separation between two telescopes, one monitors the variation of the visibility, which gives rise to the measurement of the angular size of the source.
 Successful measurement of the angular size of distant objects based on visibility implies that the correlation length of the source is at least equal to the projected baseline of the VLBI instrument.